Cryptographic Engineering

 Specialized Hardware for Secret-Key Algorithms

-Ingrid Verbauwhede, KU Leuven
+Ingrid Verbauwhede, KU Leuven, Belgium

 This lecture will introduce hardware implementation aspects of block ciphers and stream ciphers.
 The DES and AES algorithm will be discussed in detail.
 These ciphers are never used standalone but combined with modes of operation and integrated as IP blocks in larger systems.
 Very compact realizations and very high throughput realizations will also be discussed.